Rouge South median real estate price is $74,087, which is less expensive than 93.2% of Michigan neighborhoods and 97.4% of all U.S. neighborhoods.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-One of the unique characteristics of the Rouge South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.9% of the neighborhoods in America.
+The Rouge South neighborhood stands out for having an average per capita income lower than 97.9% of the neighborhoods in the United States.
 Also of note, 87.5% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Rouge South neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 98.1% of all American neighborhoods.